BedirT/NarratorX/README.md

 - `--model, -m`: (Optional) The LLM model to use.
 Options include `gpt-4o`, `gpt-4o-mini`, or any model supported by the Ollama library like `llama3.1`.
 You can see ollama models [here](https://ollama.com/library).
 Do not forget to use `ollama/` prefix for ollama models.
 - `--max-characters-llm`: (Optional) Maximum characters per LLM chunk.
 Adjust based on model capabilities.
 2-4k is a good starting point.
 - `--max-tokens`: (Optional) Maximum tokens per LLM call.
 Adjust based on model capabilities.
 2-4k is a good starting point again.
 - `--max-characters-tts`: (Optional) Maximum characters per TTS chunk.
-I do not recommend changing this, use the default 250 characters, this is the limit for "en" language in coqui/TTS model we use.
+This value should be changed based on the language you are using, if you get a warning `Warning: The text length exceeds the character limit of 239 for language 'es', this might cause truncated audio.` you should decrese this value to be the same as the warning message.
+(I will automate this soon, lazy at the moment :))
 - `--log-level`: (Optional) Set the logging level (`DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`).

 **Example:**